feynmandiagrams/feynmandiagrams.github.io/_posts/2015-07-01-Some-Updates.md

+---
+layout: post
+title: Some updates on the situation right now.
+---
 Alright, so it's July now.

 Big news from June is, we(Pied Piper) were second at AngelHack Delhi, which I belive is lot of surprise for me and my team at AH.